Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Preliminaries

 In our algorithm, we will need to have access to the sets $M_\alpha$, so we need to assume that all our $\Delta$-matroids, in addition to being coverable, come from a class of $\Delta$-matroids where the sets $M_\alpha$ can be determined quickly.
 This is what \emph{efficiently coverable} means (for a formal definition see Definition~\ref{def:efficiently-coverable}).

 The following theorem is a strengthening of a result from~\cite{feder-ford-matroids}:

-\begin{theorem} Given an edge CSP instance $I$ with efficiently coverable $\Delta$-matroid constraints, an optimal edge labeling $f$ of $I$ can be found in time polynomial in $|I|$.
+\begin{theorem} Given an edge CSP instance $I$ with efficiently coverable $\Delta$-matroid constraints, an optimal edge labeling (i.e. edge labeling having fewest possible inconsistently labeled edges) $f$ of $I$ can be found in time polynomial in $|I|$.
 In particular, $\EdgeCSP(\Gamma)$ can be solved in polynomial time. \end{theorem}

-As we show in Appendix~\ref{app:covers}, efficiently coverable $\Delta$-matroid classes include numerous known tractable classes of $\Delta$-matroids: $\cal C$-zebra $\Delta$-matroids~\cite{feder-ford-matroids} for any $\calC$ subclass of even $\Delta$-matroids (where we assume, just like in~\cite{feder-ford-matroids}, that we are given the zebra representations on input) as well as co-independent~\cite{feder-delta-matroids-fanout}, compact \cite{Istrate97lookingfor}, local~\cite{Dalmau2003}, and binary~\cite{Geelen2003377,Dalmau2003} $\Delta$-matroids.
+As we show in Appendix~\ref{app:covers}, efficiently coverable $\Delta$-matroid classes include numerous known tractable classes of $\Delta$-matroids: $\mathcal C$-zebra $\Delta$-matroids~\cite{feder-ford-matroids} for any subclass $\calC$ of even $\Delta$-matroids (where we assume, just like in~\cite{feder-ford-matroids}, that we are given the zebra representations on input) as well as co-independent~\cite{feder-delta-matroids-fanout}, compact \cite{Istrate97lookingfor}, local~\cite{Dalmau2003}, linear~\cite{Geelen2003377} and binary~\cite{Geelen2003377,Dalmau2003} $\Delta$-matroids.
 To our best knowledge these are all the known tractable classes and according to \cite{Dalmau2003} the classes other than $\calC$-zebras are pairwise incomparable.

+One caveat of our result when applied to linear or binary $\Delta$-matroids, which does not allow us to say that our algorithm generalizes everything that came before, is that our representation of $\Delta$-matroids (by lists of tuples) is different from e.g.~\cite{Geelen2003377} where linear and binary $\Delta$-matroids are represented by matrices.
+A linear $\Delta$-matroid described by an $n\times n$ matrix can contain exponential number of tuples, making our algorithm inefficient when constraints are encoded by matrices on the input.